playframework/play-generated-docs/manual/releases/release26/migration26/Migration26.md

 > **Note**: The helper class `play.api.libs.streams.Streams` was moved to `play-iteratees-reactive-streams` and now is called `play.api.libs.iteratee.streams.IterateeStreams`.
 So you may need to add the Iteratees dependencies and also use the new class where necessary.

-Finally, Play Iteratees has a separate versioning scheme, so the version no longer is in sync with the Play version.
+Finally, Play Iteratees has a separate versioning scheme, so the version is no longer in sync with the Play version.

 ## Akka HTTP as the default server engine

-Play now uses the [Akka-HTTP](http://doc.akka.io/docs/akka-http/current/scala.html) server engine as the default backend.
-If you need to change it back to Netty for some reason (for example, if you are using Netty's [native transports](http://netty.io/wiki/native-transports.html)), see how to do that in [[Netty Server|NettyServer]] documentation.
+Play now uses the [Akka-HTTP](https://doc.akka.io/docs/akka-http/current/?language=scala) server engine as the default backend.
+If you need to change it back to Netty for some reason (for example, if you are using Netty's [native transports](https://netty.io/wiki/native-transports.html)), see how to do that in [[Netty Server|NettyServer]] documentation.

 You can read more at [[Akka HTTP Server Backend|AkkaHttpServer]].

 ### Akka HTTP server timeouts

 Play 2.5.x does not have a request timeout configuration for [[Netty Server|NettyServer]], which was the default server backend.
 But Akka HTTP has timeouts for both idle connections and requests (see more details in [[Akka HTTP Settings|SettingsAkkaHttp]] documentation).
-[Akka HTTP docs](http://doc.akka.io/docs/akka-http/10.0.7/scala/http/common/timeouts.html#akka-http-timeouts) states that:
+[Akka HTTP docs](https://doc.akka.io/docs/akka-http/current/common/timeouts.html?language=scala#akka-http-timeouts) states that:

 > Akka HTTP comes with a variety of built-in timeout mechanisms to protect your servers from malicious attacks or programming mistakes.

-And you can see the default values for `akka.http.server.idle-timeout`, `akka.http.server.request-timeout` and `akka.http.server.bind-timeout` [here](http://doc.akka.io/docs/akka-http/current/scala/http/configuration.html).
+And you can see the default values for `akka.http.server.idle-timeout`, `akka.http.server.request-timeout` and `akka.http.server.bind-timeout` [here](https://doc.akka.io/docs/akka-http/current/configuration.html?language=scala).
 Play has [[its own configurations to define timeouts|SettingsAkkaHttp]], so if you start to see a number of `503 Service Unavailable`, you can change the configurations to values that are more reasonable to your application, for example:

 ```
 play.server.http.idleTimeout = 60s
-play.server.requestTimeout = 40s
+play.server.akka.requestTimeout = 40s
 ```

 ## Scala `Mode` changes